top of page

 Lower School (K-5)

-In Lower School, we focus on anchoring students with a robust foundation in language, mathematics, science, and history.
 By leaning into the mind’s natural affinity for rhythm, repetition, and fact-absorption, we transform curiosity into a deep reservoir of knowledge which is the essential precursor for developing sophisticated abstract thinking.

 jeopardy_06.heic